-See Supplementary Material for the detailed crystallographic data and two CIF files for La4Si3AlN9 that are determined by the experimental analysis and optimized by the DFT calculation with the lowest energy configuration of Si and Al atoms within the unit cell.
-Phonon dispersion curves of La4Si3AlN9 with the lowest energy configuration by the DFT calculation, and formation energies of La4Si3AlN9 and the known nitrides in the LaN-Si3N4-AlN pseudo-ternary system by the DFT calculation are also included in the Supplementary Material.
+See the supplementary material for the detailed crystallographic data and two CIFs for La4Si3AlN9 that are determined by the experimental analysis and optimized by the DFT calculation with the lowest energy configuration of Si and Al atoms within the unit cell.
+Phonon dispersion curves of La4Si3AlN9 with the lowest energy configuration by the DFT calculation and formation energies of La4Si3AlN9 and the known nitrides in the LaN-Si3N4-AlN pseudoternary system by the DFT calculation are also included in the supplementary material.